GUITAR LESSONS FOR KIDS - THE CHILDBLOOM DIFFERENCE

 Click on the play button to listen to them.

 Faz Hoje um Ano - Boise La Bella Corda

 Hiding behind the Waterfall - Boise La Bella Corda

 Avalon plays "The Answer"" by Kevin Taylor -

 James plays "Go Tell it on the Mountain"

 Janie play "Oh Come, Oh Come, Emmanuel"

-Our Instructors are usually teaching between 3 and 7 PM, so it may be difficult to reach a teacher during that time.
+Our Instructors are usually teaching between 3pm and 7pm, so it may be difficult to reach a teacher during that time.
 You can reach us easier by phone in the mornings.
 We want to talk to you and answer any questions you may have.
 Please call us at (208) 375-9768 and leave a message.
-If you are inquiring into guitar lessons for a child, fill out the form below and include your phone and a convenient time to reach you.
+If you are inquiring into guitar lessons for a child, please send an email via the link below and include your phone number and a convenient time to reach you.